smphayward/excelrest/api/range_cell.md

 |column|number|Column number of the cell to be retrieved.
 Zero-indexed.|

 ### Response
-If successful, this method returns `, ` response code and [Range](../resources/range.md) object in the response body.
+If successful, this method returns `200, OK` response code and [Range](../resources/range.md) object in the response body.

 ### Example
 Here is an example of how to call this API.